mmark-md/mmark/README.md

 * All URI references (in links, images, autolinks, etc.) are parsed as per RFC 3986, no support for escaping or support for entity and numeric character references is provided.
-In addition to that, when a URI reference in not enclosed with `<` and `>`, then closing parenthesis character `)` is not considered part of URI (use `<uri>` syntax if you want a closing parenthesis as part of a URI).
+In addition to that, when a URI reference is not enclosed with `<` and `>`, then the closing parenthesis character `)` is not considered part of the URI (use `<uri>` syntax if you want a closing parenthesis as part of a URI).
 Since the empty string is a valid URI and it may be confusing in some cases, we also force the user to write `<>` to represent the empty URI.
-* Putting links in text of another link is not allowed, i.e. no nested links is possible.
+* Putting links in the text of another link is not allowed, i.e. no nested links are possible.
-* Putting images in description of other images is not allowed (similarly to the situation with links).
+* Putting images in the description of other images is not allowed (similarly to the situation with links).
 * HTML inlines are not supported for the same reason why HTML blocks are not supported.